Why does the Solana Highlands apartment community need to be revitalized?

 During construction, will buildings be demolished and what, if any, hazards do I need to be aware of?

 Yes, buildings will be demolished.
 Our goal will be to minimize any construction impacts on our neighbors.
-There are certain areas of the existing buildings that may include small amounts of asbestos.
-Any asbestos discovered on the property during the construction process will be handled and removed in a manner consistent with all State and County guidelines and oversight.
+There are certain areas of the existing buildings that may include small amounts of lead paint and asbestos containing materials due to the age of the buildings.
+All lead and asbestos discovered on the property during the construction process will be handled and removed in a manner consistent with all State and County guidelines and oversight.

 How will you manage storm water runoﬀ during and after construction?

-The drainage situation will be improved and controlled.
+The drainage situation will be controlled throughout construction and significantly improved (as compared to the existing system) upon completion of the new project.
 The site will be re-graded which will allow new landscaping approaches that detain and treat the storm runoff as required by State law.
-For residents of Turfwood, south of the site, this will be an important enhancement protecting the landscaping and improving the drainage between the two communities.
+For residents of Turfwood, south of the site, this will be an important enhancement, reducing peak storm flows and diverting water into the city’s storm drain system which will protect the landscaping and improve drainage between the two communities.

 What time of day is construction allowed in Solana Beach?